 Arts, Activism and Social Justice Summer School, University of Bristol, June 2021

-In this Social Moment, we will make time to be in our bodies, to dance with the troubles of AI.
-We are two responsible innovation practitioners working with a performance artist, a yoga instructor and a street dancer to develop a choreography in which each movement embodies an ethical principle for innovating in AI.
-Inspired by Donna Haraway and ritual design, together we will perform a ritual embracing the magical, illogical, delightful and laughable to inspire healthier AI.
+This is a participatory piece, it is a ritual, to make time to be in our bodies, to dance with the troubles of AI.
+We are a team of creative ethic-titians working with a performance artist, a yoga instructor and a street dancer to develop a choreography in which each movement embodies an ethical principle for innovating in AI.
+Inspired Indigenous AI Protocols, Donna Haraway and ritual design, together we will perform a ritual embracing the magical, illogical, delightful and laughable to inspire healthier AI.